 Council on Educational Policy (CEP)*

-Each year, three faculty members are elected to serve two-year terms on the Council on Educational Policy (CEP).
-Thus there are six faculty members on the committee.
-Headed by the Provost and also including the President and three students, this committee is concerned with long-range, broad matters of curriculum, curricular change, and introduction of new programs.
-Ten years ago, this committee developed the curricular reforms that included restructuring of academic divisions, Primary Distribution Courses for the first two years, and reorganization of the External Examination Program (now known as the Honors Program).
+Council on Educational Policy (CEP), is one of two elected committees of the Faculty, and includes six faculty members from each of the divisions.
+Headed by the Provost, this committee includes the President and occasional student representation, and is concerned with long-range, broad matters of curriculum, curricular change, and introduction of new programs.
+In prior years, this committee developed the curricular reforms that included restructuring of academic divisions, Primary Distribution Courses for the first two years, and reorganization of the External Examination Program (now known as the Honors Program).
 More recently, the committee has set procedural guidelines for and reviewed the allocation of new or vacated faculty positions, addressed ways to nurture good teaching, and explored "diversity" in the curriculum.
-The Committee is currently discussing graduation requirements and intends to bring a proposal containing revised requirements before the faculty sometime this year.

 Crum Woods Stewardship Committee